 Check out the price on Amazon.com

-How Should I Use a Barbeque Sauce?
+How Should I Use a Barbecue Sauce?

-Mixing a cup of barbeque sauce and a ½ cup of oil in a ziplock bag is a great way to make a marinade.
+Mixing a cup of barbecue sauce and a ½ cup of oil in a ziplock bag is a great way to make a marinade.
 Add your meat to the bag and place it in the refrigerator for an hour.
 For an even better result, leave it overnight.

-Traditional Barbeque Sauce
+Traditional Barbecue Sauce

 This is a very basic barbecue sauce that uses a tomato-based ingredient and is very easy to make.
 Even though it is straightforward to make, you can use it as a condiment, glaze, or basting ingredient for all your barbecue needs.